Purefekt/Raspberry-Pi-Mini-Projects/README.md

 ### 10. 8 point compass
 We need a senseHAT connected to the Raspberry pi.
 After callibration this script is able to detect the magnetic direction and displays it on the LED matrix.
 This is an 8 point compass so the 8 directions are N, NE, E, SE, S, SW, W, NW.
 [Go up](https://github.com/Purefekt/Raspberry-Pi-Mini-Projects#table-of-contents)

+### 11. Traffic light with sync button
+We need a senseHAT connected to the Raspberry pi.
+This scripts immitates a traffic light and shows Green, Read and Yellow on the LED Matrix.
+If there are multiple such "Traffic Lights" they can be synchronised by pressing the middle button.